dbt001/test/cnf2.md

 The  SD-WAN implementation uses the following three primary components:

-  - SD-WAN Cloud-Native Network Function (CNF) based on OpenWrt packages;
+  - SD-WAN Cloud-Native Network Function (CNF) based on vpp packages;

   - Custom Resource Definition (CRD) Controller;

   - Custom Resource Definitions (CRD).

-The CNF contains the OpenWrt services that perform SD-WANM operations.
+The CNF contains the vpp services that perform SD-WAN operations.
 The CRD Controller and CRDs allow Custom Resources (i.e., extensions to Kubernetes APIs) to be created.
 Together these components allow information to be sent and received, and commands performed, from the Kubernetes Controller to the SD-WAN.

 This behavior is described in the following subsections.